EAM Jaishankar speaks to US Secretary of State, Russian counterpart | Politics

 EAM Jaishankar speaks to US Secretary of State, Russian counterpart

-External Affairs Minister S Jaishankar spoke to US Secretary of State Antony Blinken on Monday night, covering a range of bilateral and global issues including the situation in the Indo-Pacific region.Separately, the external affairs minister also held a telephonic conversation with Russian Foreign Minister Sergey Lavrov on Tuesday with a focus on follow-up of the annual summit between Prime Minister Narendra Modi and President Vladimir Putin.A broad ranging conversation yesterday night with SecBlinken.
+External Affairs Minister S Jaishankar held separate telephonic talks with US Secretary of State Antony Blinken and his Russian counterpart Sergey Lavrov covering a range of key bilateral, regional and global issues.While Jaishankars talks with Blinken on Monday night covered various issues including the situation in Indo-Pacific, the conversation with Russian foreign minister Lavrov on Tuesday was focused on the follow-up of the recent summit between Prime Minister Narendra Modi and President Vladimir Putin.A broad ranging conversation yesterday night with SecBlinken.

 - Country: